rhomobile/rhomobile-docs/eb/en/edge/api/screenorientation.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 Enables or Disables auto-rotation of the screen orientation when the device is rotated.
-For Windows Mobile/CE devices, support is limited to only Motorola Solutions devices with IST Sensor support.
+For Windows Mobile/CE devices, support is limited to only Zebra Technologies devices with IST Sensor support.
 ####Params
 <p><strong>Default:</strong> true</p>
 ####Access